vitaly-t/sub-events/README.md

 </script>
 ```

-And when using it directly in TypeScript, you can compile and bundle it any way you want.
+But when using it directly in TypeScript, you can compile and bundle the code any way you want.

 **See Also:**